 A variation in this technique also uses Stick Baits instead of poppers.
 The stick baits are reeled in fast just under the surface of the water and their side movements attract a hungry predatory, looking for some escaping bait fish.

-You will need Popping Rods which are 7.6 to 8.4 feet long; Spinning reel with high gear ratio for faster retrieval and high drag – 12 to 20 kg and spool size to hold 300 yards of 65 to 80lb test braid line.
-A flurocarbon shock leader 150-200lb test is required at the end of the braid line to ensure casting of the heavy Poppers – 120 to 180 gms in weight and 160 to 200 mm in length, without breaking the line.
+You will need Popping Rods which are 7.6 to 8.4 feet long; Spinning reel with a high gear ratio for faster retrieval and high drag – 12 to 20 kg and spool size to hold 300 yards of 65 to 80lb test braid line.
+A fluorocarbon shock leader 150-200lb test is required at the end of the braid line to ensure casting the heavy Poppers (120 to 180 gms in weight and 160 to 200 mm in length), without breaking the line.

 Terminal tackle required is heavy duty split rings, swivel to attach the leader to the poppers and super strong hooks – treble or singles.

-Giant Travelly.
-Other possible catches include more varieties in the Travelly family (Blue fin, Yellow fin, Gold Spotted, Diamond), Dog tooth tunas, Sharks, Yellow Fin Tunas, Red Bass and even big Groupers.
+Giant Trevally.
+Other possible catches include more varieties in the Trevally family (Bluefin, Yellowfin, Gold Spotted, Diamond), Dogtooth tunas, Sharks, Yellow Fin Tunas, Red Bass, Coral Trouts and even big Groupers.

 Jigging: Micro Jigging, Vertical Jigging, Bottom Jigging

-Fish shaped lures made of metal are dropped straight down (and not casted) from the side of a boat or jetty in 10 to 100 metres of water.
-The objective of this saltwater fishing technique is to reach to the bottom and then bring up the lure in a jigging motion, mimicking a wounded bait fish trying to surface.
+Fish shaped lures made of metal are dropped straight down (and not cast) from the side of a boat or jetty in 10 to 100 meters of water.
+The objective of this saltwater fishing technique is to reach to the bottom and then bring up the lure in a jigging motion, mimicking a wounded baitfish trying to surface.
 This presentation is attractive to any predators, small or big.

-Vertical jigging is for depths 40 to 100 metres and where there is high current.
-In this technique, Heavier jigs 150 gms to 300 gms are attached to 50-65 lbs test braid line which can reach reach the bottom faster without getting carried by the current.
-Once the jig hits the bottom, it is brought up nearly all the way to the surface in a high speed jigging motion.
+Vertical jigging is for depths 40 to 100 meters and where there is high current.
+In this technique, Heavier jigs 150 gms to 300 gms are attached to 50-65 lbs test braid line which can reach the bottom faster without getting carried by the current.
+Once the jig hits the bottom, it is brought up nearly all the way to the surface in a high-speed jigging action.
 This attracts big predators that follow and attack it.

-Bottom jigging is a variation where the jig is brought up just 5-6 metres from the seabed before being dropped again.
+Bottom jigging is a variation where the jig is brought up just 5-6 meters from the seabed before being dropped again.

 This is a popular saltwater fishing technique for catching some of the biggest game fish in the ocean like Marlins.
-Short heavy trolling rods with big overhead reels are used with lines cast out 50-100 metres behind a moving boat.
-Single or multiple rod setups can be cast out with either live or dead full size bait fish or even big artificial skirts mimicking squids.
+Short heavy trolling rods with big overhead reels are used with lines cast out 50-100 meters behind a moving boat.
+Single or multiple rod setups can be cast out with either live or dead full-size baitfish or even big artificial skirts mimicking squids.